Standards and Procedures for Semesters Abroad

 If you are interested in studying abroad as a part of your Law School experience, you must comply with the following requirements.

-The semester exchange and international self-designed "term away" application deadline for each academic year (Fall semester or Spring semester) is January 31.
+The semester exchange and international self-designed "term away" application deadline for each academic year (Fall or Spring semester) is January 31 at Noon.

 We strongly encourage you to apply for more than one location.
 You will have an opportunity during the application process to indicate your preferences, and every effort will be made to match you with one of your first choices.
 Keep in mind, however, that this is not always possible.
 You should maximize your chances to go by selecting up to 5 options.
 You must complete the appropriate sections of the application, indicating your order of preference and providing all requested information for each site.